What is the Avast DRep (Domain reputation) threat warning when downloading a (software) file?

 Once one of these conditions are not met anymore, Avast will stop flagging the download.

-What to do if you see an Avast/AVG DPer threat warning
+What to do if you see an Avast/AVG DRer threat warning

 - For end-users who download a software and run into this warning:

-- Choose another download server or even better contact the maker of the software.
+- Choose another download server or even better contact the maker of the software for further instructions.

-- Always scan the downloaded file with the online antivirus scanner, virustotal.com
+- Before opening the downloaded file, always scan it with the online antivirus scanner, virustotal.com

 - For software developers that see their files are falsely classified as "threat" while they are perfectly clean and safe: